The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 If your plant is not planted in well-draining soil or does not have good drainage holes in its container, the ground will be soggy.

-It will cause yellow leaves and root system.
+It will cause yellowing leaves and damage to root systems.

 To ensure your plant is getting enough water, check the soil every day or two by poking your finger into the top inch or so.